 If the market is down, you need to put extra effort into making the property look appealing for renters, because tenants can afford to be picky and more attentive at such times.

-Here’s some advice on the furniture: don’t put too much of everything.
+Here’s some advice on the furniture: don’t put too much.
 Especially during down markets, landlords try to stuff the property with as many things as possible, hoping this will capture the tenants’ attention.

 In fact, tenants often look for properties that give the feeling of a lot of space and light and when there is plenty of furnishings, that’s exactly what seems to be lacking.
 Another thing that makes this strategy a poor one is the fact that the landlord is responsible for maintaining and replacing all the items provided with the property.
 Do you really want to deal with that much maintenance all by yourself?
 Just stick to clean and neutral-colored decor, make sure all the appliances are working, and draw all the curtains to let the light in.